fedi-e2ee/public-key-directory-specification/Specification.md

 should be computationally infeasible for a PKD to convincingly lie about the plaintext that produced a given ciphertext, even though the key is not being disclosed.

-To accomplish this, the commitment is a deterministic Argon2id KDF output where the password and salt are both based on the plaintext value, attribute name, and a recent Merkle root for a previously accepted Protocol Message.
-The salt consists of a 80-bit constant prefix combined with a 48-bit suffix derived from the HMAC of the inputs.
+To accomplish this, the commitment is a Argon2id KDF output where the password is based on the plaintext value, attribute name, and a recent Merkle root for a previously accepted Protocol Message.

+The salt is calculated from the random value used for encrypting this record, the attribute name, and the same recent Merkle root as the password.

 The goal of this construction is to be completely deterministic based on public inputs (plaintext, attribute name, recent Merkle root), yet still difficult to perform offline dictionary attacks against (i.e., rainbow tables).

-The resulting plaintext commitment consists of a 208-bit Argon2id KDF output and the 48-bit salt suffix.
+The resulting plaintext commitment consists of a 256-bit Argon2id KDF output.
 This commitment is also covered by the authentication tag on the associated ciphertext, which is then committed to a new Merkle root.
 This gives no opportunity for the server to behave dishonestly about which plaintext corresponds to a committed ciphertext, outside complying with Right To Be Forgotten style legal demands.

 ### Revocation and Account Recovery